kammitama5/kammitama5.github.io/_posts/2018-4-24-Tuesday-April-24th.md

 - Being stuck is not a bad thing.
 - For larger code bases, I don't need to understand everything.
 This is something I definitely have to learn, because I'm one of those rabbit-hole people.
+- One thing that is really outstanding is that I legitimately *understand* what they were talking about with respect to why the build wasn't working once they explained it.
+I've had experiences in the past where another person would say "just run x y and z".
+  I seriously *love* this; I can't even begin to imagine all the things I'm going to learn.
+I'm going to give this opportunity 100%.
+This is like a dream.

 ## My plan
 - I'm going to try to build the code